 The OHSU Department of Emergency Medicine (DEM) was established as the country's third independent academic emergency medicine unit in 1977 and achieved full departmental status in 1992.
 The ED is a Level I Trauma Center with 42 patient care rooms, over 47,000 visits per year and 1,500 to 2,000 trauma system entries per year.
-The DEM has a fully accredited three-year residency program as well as formal postgraduate fellowships in health services research, health care education, pediatric emergency medicine, ultrasound, global health and toxicology.
+The DEM has a fully accredited three-year residency program as well as formal postgraduate fellowships in health services research, health care education, pediatric emergency medicine, ultrasound, and toxicology.

 OHSU faculty members have served as presidents of the Society for Academic Emergency Medicine (SAEM), the American College of Emergency Physicians (ACEP), and the American Board of Emergency Medicine (ABEM).
 OHSU faculty currently serve on multiple committees and task forces for SAEM, ACEP, the American Board of Medical Specialties, the National Association of EMS Physicians, the AMA Section Council on Emergency Medicine, the American Academy of Emergency Medicine, the American College of Medical Toxicology, the American Heart Association, the ED Benchmarking Alliance, and the Oregon Medical Association.
 The influence of OHSU Emergency Medicine faculty extends outside of the field of emergency medicine with faculty members serving in the Institute of Medicine, the National Highway Traffic Safety Administration (NHTSA), and the Agency for Healthcare Research and Quality (AHRQ).